usc-isi-i2/kgtk/docs/export/generate_mediawiki_jsons.md

 - `-gz --use-gz {bool}`: if set to yes, read from compressed gz file.
 Default to **no**.
 - `-log --log-path {str}`: set the path of the log file.
 Default to **warning.log**.
 - `-pd --property-declaration-in-file {bool}`: wehther read properties in the kgtk file.
 If set to yes, use `cat input.tsv input.tsv` to pipe the input file twice.
 Default to **no**.
+- `-i --input-file {str}`: if this argument is set, kgtk will read from the input file rather than default standard input.
+If `pd` is also set to `yes`, the file will be loopped twice.

 ### Shared Options